LLNL/raja-suite-tutorial/README.md

 learn how to get started with the RAJA Portability Suite.
 There is also an intermediate tutorial meant for those who would like more advanced hands-on instruction for RAJA and Umpire.
-If you are new to the RAJA Portability Suite, we suggest that you start intro tutorial before attempting the intermediate tutorial.
+If you are new to the RAJA Portability Suite, we suggest that you start the intro tutorial before attempting the intermediate tutorial.

 For more detailed information about using RAJA and Umpire, please refer